mtdvlpr/cmd-blog/src/blog/weekly-nerd.md

 I also liked the talks about accessibility.
 I learned that more people than I thought have disabilities.
 I think it is very important to make websites accessible to everyone.
 I will definitely keep the things I learned in mind when I create websites in the future.

+The creative, artsy talks were not really my thing.
+I'm more of a technical person.
+I did learn some new things during these talks, but I didn't find them as interesting as the other talks.

 ## Courses

 I learned a lot during the courses.
 I learned how to create a web app from scratch using only HTML, CSS and JavaScript.
 I learned how to create a web app using only CSS.
 I learned how to create a web app that works for everyone, no matter what browser or device they use.
 I learned how to create a web app that is user-friendly.
 I learned how to create a web app that uses data from an external API and implements Web APIs.